 In addition, JAB and its affiliates are in the business of making investments in companies and may, from time to time, acquire and hold interests in businesses that compete with the Group.
 JAB and its affiliates may also pursue acquisition opportunities that are complementary to the Group's business and, as a result, these acquisition opportunities may not be available to the Group.
-Moreover, Mondelēz International's primary product range includes powdered beverage products, which may compete with the Group in the broader beverage category and Mondelēz International may also pursue acquisition opportunities that are complementary to the Group's business and, as a result, these acquisition opportunities that are the Group's business and, as a result, these acquisition opportunities that are the Group's business and, as a result, these acquisition opportunities that are the Group.
+Moreover, Mondelēz International's primary product range includes powdered beverage products, which may compete with the Group in the broader beverage category and Mondelēz International may also pursue acquisition opportunities that are complementary to the Group's business and, as a result, these acquisition opportunities may not be available to the Group.